-4. City of Evanston-Community Services Program
+4. City of Evanston - Community Services Program

-Staff recommends designating \$26,000 in FFY05 funds to the City of Evanston's Police Department for its Community Service Program.
+Staff recommends designating \$28,000 in FFY06 funds to the City of Evanston's Police Department for its Community Service Program.
 This program will aid in providing accountability-based sanctions for juvenile offenders.
 The primary program objective will be to deter young offenders from engaging in future criminal activity.
-This is done by requiring the referred youth to complete community service hours and participate in a comprehensive family counseling assessment.
-This twofold method holds youths accountable for their actions and provides an intervention for the youth and family to more effectively identify and address problems causing the youth's delinquent behavior.
+This is done by requiring the referred youths to complete community service hours and participate in a comprehensive family counseling assessment.
+This twofold method holds youths accountable for their actions and provides an intervention for the youths and families to more effectively identify and address problems causing the youths' delinquent behavior.